NexiusTailer/Nex-AC/README.md

 Added in v1.9.46:

 #### AntiCheatGetInterior(playerid)
-> Use to get the ID of the interior the player is currently in
+> Use to get the ID of the interior a player is currently in (according to anticheat data)
 > * `playerid` - The ID of the player to get the interior ID of
 > * Returns the ID of the interior or `0` if the player is not connected

 Added in v1.9.50:

 #### AntiCheatGetEnterVehicleSeat(playerid)
-> Use to get the seat of the vehicle the player attempted to enter last time
+> Use to get the seat of the vehicle a player attempted to enter last time
 > * `playerid` - The ID of the player to get the last entered seat of
 > * Returns the ID of the entered seat or `-1` if the player is not connected

 #### AntiCheatGetWeaponInSlot(playerid, slot)
-> Use to get the weapon ID in a specific player's weapon slot
+> Use to get the weapon ID in a specific player's weapon slot (according to anticheat data)
 > * `playerid` - The ID of the player to get the weapon ID of
 > * `slot` - The slot to get the weapon ID for
 > * Returns the ID of weapon in a specific slot, `-1` if the player is not connected or `-2` if the slot specified is invalid

 #### AntiCheatGetAmmoInSlot(playerid, slot)
-> Use to get the ammo in a specific player's weapon slot
+> Use to get the ammo in a specific player's weapon slot (according to anticheat data)
 > * `playerid` - The ID of the player to get the ammo of
 > * `slot` - The slot to get the ammo for
 > * Returns the amount of ammo in a specific slot, `-1` if the player is not connected or `-2` if the slot specified is invalid